 These are the overall average travel costs for the two destinations.

 Trying to figure out where to travel next?
-This travel cost comparison between Tallahassee and Dayton can help.
+This travel comparison between Tallahassee and Dayton can help.
+It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.